schlauerlauer/gnome-shell-home-assistant/README.md

 ![Settings](images/settings.png)

-> Alpha stuff incoming: You have to restart the extension if you added / removed entities in the settings
+> Alpha stuff incoming: You have to restart the settings if you added / removed entities in the settings.
-> Reopen settings to see added / removed entities
+> To update the enabled entities in the indicator disable and reenable the extension :)

 ## Functionality

-- Toggle light and switch entities on and off from the gnome status bar
+- [x] Toggle light and switch entities on and off from the gnome status bar
-- Add and remove entities in the settings
+- [x] Add and remove entities in the settings

 ![Indicator.png](images/indicator.png)

+## Planned Features

+- [ ] Show friendly names instead of entity id
+- [ ] Select multiple entites from available / enabled entities
+- [ ] Update the lists automatically
+- [ ] Add more services than toggle
+- [ ] Use glade template for UI

 ## Feedback